-A module system for distributed or single-site web applications
+Platform for distributed web applications

 Qworum is the Service Web